-Originally part of The Onion, AV Club features, reviews and interviews were included in a separate section of The Onion's print issues before the paper started publishing exclusively online.
+Originally part of The Onion, AV Club features, reviews and interviews were included in a separate section of Onion print issues before it started publishing exclusively online.

 While The AV Club often features a snarky, irreverent tone, it is not satirical or parodic in the vein of its more famous sibling.
 In fact, the site is one of the more highly respected centers of criticism on the internet, especially its TV coverage.
-It also boasted one of the more pleasant and respectable comment sections anywhere on the web...until a recent redesign that saw the site switch their commenting system to Kinja, which brought a mass exodus of the regular commenting community.
+It also boasted one of the more pleasant and respectful comment sections anywhere on the web until a redesign that saw the site switch their commenting system to Kinja, which brought a mass exodus of the regular commenting community.

 Recurring features on the site include: